-Counsellors are available to assist students with educational and career planning as well as with personal problems.
+Counsellors are available to assist students with educational and career planning as well as with personal challenges.
 Counsellors are assigned alphabetically by last name.

-Appointments can be made with the Student Services office administrator before school, after school, at lunch and at break times.
-Additionally, Sherwood has 2 Mentoring Educational Assistants to support students and run programming (e.g., Girls Group) to promote positive social skills for students.
+Guidance appointments are virtual and can be booked through the Guidance Hub page.
+Additionally, Sherwood has 2 Mentoring Educational Assistants to support students and run programming to promote positive social skills for students.